SirDagen/php-beautiful-numbers/README.md

 ## 1. sinum() – SI numbers ##

-Not only in the physics department it is good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) for writing down any number (in particular very large or small numbers).
-This ensures easy readability (thanks to the SI prefixes n, µ, m, k, M, G, ...) and only produces an output as precise as necessary (usually 3 digits are the sweet spot, meaning the total number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures)).
+Not only in physics is it good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) when writing down numbers (especially very large or very small ones).
+This ensures easy readability (thanks to the SI prefixes n, µ, m, k, M, G, …) and produces output that is only as precise as necessary (usually 3 digits are the sweet spot, meaning the total number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures)).

 ```html
 420 k  (= 419532) // korrekt gerundet, 3 Stellen Genauigkeit